SLC Faculty – How to access the health and wellness supports you need

 While on LTD, your salary is paid by Sun Life Insurance and is 60% of your salary.
 LTD lasts until your health care provider deems it no longer necessary or you reach traditional retirement age (65).

-SLC Faculty Local 417 members sometimes need to communicate or meet with representatives from Morneau Shepell, the college’s external service provider for accommodations, STD, and return to work.
-You have the right to have a union representative or steward attend any and all meetings with Morneau Sheppell.
+SLC Faculty Local 417 members sometimes need to communicate or meet with representatives from Telus Health, the college’s external service provider for accommodations, STD, and return to work.
+You have the right to have a union representative or steward attend any and all meetings with Telus Health.
 Find a union steward at slcfaculty.ca/about

 Massage/Physiotherapy/Chiropractic Care/Acupuncture and more

-If you have opted into the Extended Benefits Plan — and you should, as it is 100% paid for by the employer — you have access to massage therapy, physiotherapy, chiropractic care, acupuncture, and more.
+If you have opted into the Extended Benefits Plan — and you should when you first become eligible for it because you will NOT be able to opt in later — you have access to massage therapy, physiotherapy, chiropractic care, acupuncture, and more.
 There are annual limits and generally, 85% of costs are covered; however, a referral from a physician is not necessary.
 Visit mysunlife.ca and see the Sun Life Benefits Books (Full-timePartial Load) for more information.

 Employee and Family Assistance Program